 What is the difference between professional teeth whitening and over-the-counter kits?

 The highest strength of hydrogen peroxide is used in in-office whitening procedures.
 In addition, a teeth whitening light is used to activate hydrogen peroxide, helping it to penetrate the surface of the tooth.
-As the hydrogen peroxide gel is broken down, oxygen enters the enamel and dentin, bleaching colored substances while the structure of the tooth is unchanged.
+When the hydrogen peroxide gel is broken down, oxygen enters the enamel and dentin, and breaks down the colour pigments in the tooth.
 This treatment is performed by a trained dental professional, ensuring optimal results.
 The in-office whitening treatment is hassle-free and is completed in one seating.
 It has been clinically proven to lighten teeth by an average of eight shades in just one visit.

 What can I expect when whitening my teeth?